SPEAKER PROPOSALS ARE BEING ACCEPTED FOR THE FOLLOWING EVENT:

 Call-for-Speakers Updates and Notifications

-If you would like to receive PAW call-for-speakers announcements and notifications, as they arise for future PAW events, email with the subject line, "Subscribe PAW Düsseldorf call-for-speakers notifications."
+If you would like to receive PAW call-for-speakers announcements and notifications, as they arise for future PAW events, see the little registration form towards the top of this webpage.

 Speaker Proposal Form